 8. Murata Software Co., Ltd.

-Murata Software Co., Ltd. develops FEA solutions through its product line Femtet, which combines structural, thermal, and electromagnetic analysis in an integrated environment.
+Murata Software Co., Ltd. develops FEA and structural simulation tools through its product line Femtet, which combines structural, thermal, and electromagnetic analysis in an integrated environment.
 The company serves industries such as electronics, automotive, and machinery design.
 Murata emphasizes user-friendly simulation environments suitable for both researchers and production engineers.
 Headquartered in Japan, the company continues to expand its international footprint through software innovation and engineering partnerships.

 9. Synopsys, Inc.

-Synopsys, Inc. is a leading company in the finite element analysis software market, specializing in semiconductor design automation and providing finite element analysis software for electronic system design, particularly in thermal and structural reliability modeling.
-Its tools enable precise analysis of microelectronic components and packaging structures.
+Synopsys, Inc. provides 3D modeling platforms and finite element analysis software, specializing in semiconductor design automation.
+The company offers FEA software for electronic system design, particularly in thermal and structural reliability modeling.
+Its structural simulation tools enable precise analysis of microelectronic components and packaging structures.
 Synopsys leverages its expertise in chip design and multiphysics simulation to enhance performance and reliability in next-generation devices.
 The company operates globally from its U.S. headquarters.

 10. Dlubal Software GmbH